audulus/docs/docs/nodes.md

 **description**

-The `canvas` node is an allows you to draw things using Lua, a simple interpreted programming language.
+The `canvas` node allows you to draw things using Lua, a simple interpreted programming language.

 Although the default example has no inputs or outputs, you can create as many as you'd like by declaring them in the `inspector panel` above the code block.